Tales

 - Sorry to disturb you during your meal, Mr. Paulie… We have a short question to ask you, Viky began.

 The panda looked at them, continuing to chew his bamboo.
-Prosper stepped forward a little, and pointing to Eloïse, asked:
+Prosper moved forward a little, and pointing at Eloise asked:

-Little Eloïse began to eat bamboo leaves voraciously.
+Little Eloise had begun to eat bamboo leaves voraciously.
 Mr. Paulie looked at her and said:

-- But yet she is not black and white, like you, Viky said.
+– But still, she's not black and white, like you, Viky intervened.

 – No, because it’s a red panda!